jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab10_Finite State Machines .md

 ## Introduction

-Finite State Machines (FSM) are sequential circuit used in many digital systems to control the behavior of systems and dataflow paths.
+Finite State Machines (FSM) are sequential circuits used in many digital systems to control the behavior of systems and dataflow paths.
 Examples of FSM include control units and sequencers.
 This lab introduces the concept of two types of FSMs, Mealy and Moore, and the modeling styles to develop such machines.

 ## Mealy FSM
-A finite-state machine (FSM) or simply a state machine is used to design both computer programs and sequential logic circuits.
+A finite-state machine (FSM) or a state machine designs computer programs and sequential logic circuits.
 It is conceived as an abstract machine that can be in one of a finite number of user-defined states.
 The machine is in only one state at a time; the state it is in at any given time is called the current state.
 It can change from one state to another when initiated by a triggering event or condition;
 this is called a transition.
-A particular FSM is defined by a list of its states, and the triggering condition for each transition.
+A particular FSM is defined by a list of its states and the triggering condition for each transition.

-The behavior of state machines can be observed in many devices in modern society performing a predetermined sequence of actions depending on a sequence of events with which they are presented.
+The behavior of state machines can be observed in many devices in modern society performing a predetermined sequence of actions depending on the sequence of events with which they are presented.
-Simple examples are vending machines which dispense products when the proper combination of coins are deposited, elevators which drop riders off at upper floors before going down, traffic lights which change sequence when cars are waiting, and combination locks which require the input of combination numbers in the proper order.
+Simple examples are vending machines which dispense products when the proper combination of coins are deposited, elevators which drop riders off at upper floors before going down, traffic lights which change sequence when cars are waiting, and combination locks, which require the input of combination numbers in the proper order.

 The state machines are modeled using two basic types of sequential networks- Mealy and Moore.
-In a Mealy machine, the output depends on both the present (current) state and the present (current) inputs.
+In a The mealy machine's output depends on the present (current) state and the present (current) inputs.
-In Moore machine, the output depends only on the present state.
+In Moore's machine, the output depends only on the present state.

-A general model of a Mealy sequential machine consists of a combinatorial network, which generates the outputs and the next state, and a state register which holds the present state as shown below.
+A general model of a Mealy sequential machine consists of a combinatorial network, which generates the outputs and the next state, and a state register, which holds the present state, as shown below.
 The state register is normally modeled as D flip-flops.
 The state register must be sensitive to a clock edge.
-The other block(s) can be modeled either using the always procedural block or a mixture of the always procedural block and dataflow modeling statements; the always procedural block will have to be sensitive to all inputs being read into the block and must have all output defined for every branch in order to model it as a combinatorial block.
-The two blocks Mealy machine can be viewed as
+The other block(s) can be modeled either using the always procedural block or a mixture of the always procedural block and dataflow modeling statements; the always procedural block will have to be sensitive to all inputs being read into the block and must have all output defined for every branch to model it as a combinatorial block.
+The two blocks of the Mealy machine can be viewed as

 <div align=center><img src="imgs/v2/51.png" alt="drawing" width="400"/></div>

-Here are the state diagram of a parity checker Mealy machine and the associated model.
+Here is the state diagram of a parity checker Mealy machine and the associated model.

 <div align=center><img src="imgs/v2/52.png" alt="drawing" width="400"/></div>